Mass limits of the extremely fast-spinning white dwarf CTCV J2056-3014: Stability boundaries

-In Figure~\ref{figMrho}, we show the gravitational WD mass as a function of central mass density.
-In contrast to Figure~\ref{figPM}, where all stars along the dashed line rotate at their respective mass-shedding limits, the stars along the dashed line shown in this figure all rotate at 29.6~s, the spin period of CTCV J2056-3014.
-This value lies well above the respective Kepler periods for most stars along the sequence.
-The most massive WD on the sequence, marked with a solid triangle, has a central density of $9.26\times 10^9~{\rm g/cm}^3$ (see~Table~\ref{table1}).
-At this density pycnonuclear reactions set in and terminate the microscopic stability WDs.
-The area highlighted in green shows the mass-central density region predicted to exist in CTCV J2056-3014.
+In Fig.~\ref{figMrho} we show the gravitational WD mass as a function of central mass density.
+In contrast to Fig.~\ref{figPM}, where all stars along the dashed line rotate at their respective mass-shedding limits, the stars along the dashed line shown in this figure all rotate at $29.6~\rm s$, the spin period of CTCV J2056--3014.
+This lies well above the respective Kepler periods for most stars along the sequence.
+The most massive WD on the sequence, marked with a solid triangle, has a central density of $9.26\times 10^9~{\rm g \;cm^{-3}}$ (see~Table~\ref{table1}).
+At this density, pycnonuclear reactions set in and terminate the microscopic stability of WDs.
+The area highlighted in green shows the mass-central density region predicted to exist in a WD with a rotation period of $P\geq 29.6 \; \rm s$.
+We stress that this is an important theoretical limit that will be useful for the interpretation of WDs discovered in the future.

-The reaction rates used to study the pycnonuclear reactions have been calculated with an astrophysical S-factor computed for the NL2 nuclear model parametrization~\citep[see][for details]{otoniel_strongly_2019}.
+The reaction rates used to study the pycnonuclear reactions were calculated with an astrophysical S factor computed for the NL2 nuclear model parametrization~\citep[for details, see][]{otoniel_strongly_2019}.
 The threshold density at which pycnonuclear reactions are triggered in a carbon WD is shown in Table~\ref{table1}.
-We also adopt the pycnonuclear reaction timescale of 10 Gyr to obtain the threshold density.
-It is worth mentioning that the reaction rates are rather uncertain, and the analytic astrophysical S-factor has an uncertainly of $\sim$ 3.5, which considerably affects the density thresholds of pycnonuclear reactions and their reaction times.
+We also adopted the pycnonuclear reaction timescale of $10 \rm\; Gyr$ to obtain the threshold density.
+It is worth mentioning that the reaction rates are rather uncertain and that the analytic astrophysical S factor has an uncertainly of about $3.5$, which affects the density thresholds of pycnonuclear reactions and their reaction times considerably.

+It is important to mention what happens with the allowed mass region in Fig.~\ref{figMrho} if different constitutions of matter are considered.
+As reported by \citet{1961ApJ...134..669S}, the threshold density for pycnonuclear reactions is smaller for helium than for carbon.
+Indeed, the threshold density for helium is around $87\%$ smaller than for carbon.
+This would make the allowed mass regions for He WDs smaller than those of the carbon WDs shown in Fig.~\ref{figMrho}.
+Besides, as can be observed in Table~\ref{tab:2}, the allowed region of helium WDs decreases even more at the minimum mass.
+Therefore, for oxygen and even a mixture of oxygen ($64\%$) and neon ($36\%$), the stability region would be greater than for a pure carbon WD.

-\section{Concluding Remarks}
+\section{Concluding remarks}